-314 Consider including the basis for your familiarity and knowledge or citing to independent resources like rate
+314 Consider including the basis for your familiarity and knowledge or citing to independent resources like rate information published by the State Bar for attorney and legal assistant rates.

 [Associate's] rate is reasonable for an associate practicing at a firm specializing in [specialization area] law and providing similar services in [county where lawsuit is on file] County.